HomeShop OnlineSpecialsShipping/PoliciesContact UsWholesale Info

 offcenterguardscrew040.jpgoffcenterguardscrew040.JPG

-The "Bed Heads" countersink will not be deflected by an off-center guard screw hole in the stock, because it is piloted by this guide.
+The "Pillar Align" countersink will not be deflected by an off-center guard screw hole in the stock, because it is piloted by this guide.
 A piloted Forstner bit does a good job of following the original hole, (provided that you have the correct size pilot.)
 But when the original hole is off-center, the new hole for your pillar will also be off-center.

 Picture #6